BigSoftVideo/DOTE/glossary.md

 ### Subtitle <a id='subtitle'></a>

 `DOTE` can [generate and export Subtitles](export.md) derived from the Transcript in the Editor.
-These subtitles are in a file in `SRT` format and can be overlaid on the video by most external media players during playback.
+These subtitles are stored in a file using the `SRT` format.
+SRT subtitles can be overlaid on the video by most external media players during playback.
+They can also be overlaid during live playback of video in a [Media Player Panel](#media-player-panel) in _DOTE_.

 ### Sync-code <a id='sync-code'></a>